PrivaLog: a privacy-aware logic programming language: Implementation and Evaluation

-In Section~\ref{sec:unfold}, a lot of new rules is being generated.
+\paragraph{Discovering inconsistencies.} The unfolding process of Section~\ref{sec:unfold} generates a lot of new rules.
 These rules in general cannot be immediately evaluated, since they depend on private data that is not known in advance.
 However, in some cases, we may still discover inconsistencies even without having all the data.
-For example, if $X$ is a private input, we do not know its exact value, but if the rule body contains conditions $X > 2$ and $X < 1$, then we can immediately understand that it never evaluates to true, and we can discard such rules during the unfolding process upon generation.
-In our current solution, we collect all arithmetic expressions of a rule body and transform these to an input for Z3 solver.
+For example, if \texttt{X} is a private input, we do not know its exact value, but if the rule body contains conditions \texttt{X > 2} and \texttt{X < 1}, then we can immediately understand that it never evaluates to true.
+In our implementation, we collect all arithmetic expressions of a rule body and transform these to an input for Z3 solver~\cite{Z3solver}.
 Some expressions are not supported by the solver, and EDB calls have no meaning for Z3 as well, but as far as inconsistency is found in a subset of rule premises, the entire rule can be treated as false.

+\paragraph{Public filters before private filters.} While the resulting SecreC program formally does not do any filtering and just keeps track of a filter vector \tm{b} which is applied once in the end, in practice we nevertheless apply immediate filtering if the condition is public, which may greatly improve efficiency.
+Moreover, the formulae $q_i$ of PrivaLog rule body $q_1\ \lpand \ldots \lpand q_n$ that do not contain free variables may be reordered, and public comparisons pushed in front of private comparisons, so that the amount of potential solutions would be reduced as fast as possible.